Education Research Current Organisation and Cooperation NL

 For more background information on how to improve your English language ability, please read this page which covers the four language skills (speaking, listening, reading, writing) as well as vocabulary and grammar.

-Free courses about academic English
+Free online courses about academic English

 You may be asking yourself: why would I still need to improve my English ability if I have already met the minimum English entry requirements?
 The answer is simple: because you’ll be more likely to perform better in your degree.
 Studies have shown that a level of English higher than the minimum requirement correlates with higher grades (see for example Kirby, 2018; Trenkic & Warmington, 2019).